remkohdev/AppModernization/Lab02/README.md

 # Setup Access

+This setup instruction is for Account Owners or Account Administrators.
+If you are not an account owner or administrator, skip this setup.

-Once you have registered your account, you will by default have access to a `Lite` account under a personal organization, which gives you access to free services and usage.
+Once a user has registered an account, they will by default have access to a `Lite` account under a personal organization, which gives them access to free services and usage.

-To extend access to enterprise services and usage, and to add users to your organization, follow the instructions below.
+To upgrade a `Lite` account to a Pay-as-you-Go account, with `credits` to enterprise services and usage, and to add access groups with users to an organization, follow the instructions below.

 ## Using Cloud Foundry